Don’t ask for audits in the middle of the war on ISIS.

 We can ask the US Army to arm, advise, and assist its allies in the Iraqi Army, or we can ask the Army to consolidate its spreadsheets.
 For Iraqis, this fight is existential, and I’d rather they simply crushed ISIS.
 Wars may be audits themselves, but wars this hot may be no time for audits.

-James Hasik is a senior fellow at the Brent Scowcroft Center on International Security, where he recently drafted a study recommending improvements in the US arms export licensing system.
+James Hasik is a senior fellow at the Scowcroft Center for Strategy and Security, where he recently drafted a study recommending improvements in the US arms export licensing system.